zhaohuiwang/agent-development-kit-crash-course/6-multi-agent/README.md

 This approach wraps agents as tools, allowing the root agent to delegate to specialized agents that each use a single built-in tool.

-## Implementation Example
+## Our Multi-Agent Example

+This example implements a manager agent that works with three specialized agents:

+1. **Stock Analyst** (Sub-agent): Provides financial information and stock market insights
+2. **Funny Nerd** (Sub-agent): Creates nerdy jokes about technical topics
+3. **News Analyst** (Agent Tool): Gives summaries of current technology news

-The multi-agent example demonstrates how to create a system with multiple specialized agents that can handle different types of queries.
-The manager agent routes requests to the appropriate specialized agent based on the query content.
+The manager agent routes queries to the appropriate specialist based on the content of the user's request.

 ## Getting Started